BjornRodin/hangman/README.md

 ## User Experience (UX)

 ### Introduction
 The goal for this website is to provide people with a fun game to spend some time but not having to invest hours upon hours of gametime.
 Play the game wherever you are and whenever you feel like it.
-You have three levels to chose between so if you are a new player or a veteran you should still find it challenging if you want to.
-During the game the scoreboard will be updated depending if you miss or hit the mole, if the mole is hit it will rotate to indicate that you have hit.
-When the game is over you will be presented with your score and some feedback about how well you have performed.
+The hidden words is chosen from a list of 450+ unique nouns and within each game the same word can't be chosen twice.
+The difficulty is random, due to the length of the words, but thanks to a adaptive scoring system you will get more points if the word is harder.
+In the end of the game you can either chose to play again and guess another word (and further increase your score) or to end the game.
+Whenever the game is ended you will be updated if you are in the top 5 or not and then the scoreboard is printed.
 Enjoy!

 ### User Stories

 #### First Time Visitor Goals
 As a first time visitor I want to:
-- quickly understand where to find the rules.
+- quickly find and understand the rules.
-- know where to start the game.
+- know how to start the game.
-- see what my score is and how much time I have left.
+- get feedback along the way of the game.

 #### Returning Visitor Goals
 As a returning visitor I want to: